 At the end of each semester, you will receive a notification from the Academic Affairs office to submit a blank, electronic copy of the final exam, as well as copies of the students' completed final exams administered for each class.
 You will also receive a cover sheet with instructions on how to bundle the final exams of each class.
 In Saranac Lake, the completed packets should be submitted to Laurie Muncil (518.891.2915, ext.
-1203; lmuncil@nccc.edu).
+1203); lmuncil@nccc.edu) or Gina Pollock (518.891-2915 ext.
+1315); gpollock@nccc.edu.
 In Malone and Ticonderoga, take them to the main office; they will be delivered to Saranac Lake by courier.